badge icon

 • Two grandstand buildings (with capacities of 987 and 3017 seats respectively)

-• Children’s playground, cafeterias, and extensive parking area
+• Children’s playground, cafeterias, and a large parking area

 Veliefendi Hipodromu (AA)